 - In a large pot combine the lamb, spices, whole onion, and garlic.
-Cover with enough water to just cover the meat and bring to a boil.
-Then, reduce the heat to medium and simmer, covered, for 50 minutes.
+Place your pot on the stovetop and cover with enough water to just cover the meat.
+Bring to a boil and then reduce the heat to medium-low and simmer, covered, for 50 minutes.

-- Add the potatoes, sweet potatoes and apricots.
+- Add the potatoes, sweet potatoes and apricots to the pot.
 Shake the pot a little bit in order to combine the ingredients.
 At this point you may need to add a little more water, to just cover the potatoes.

-- Cook for an additional 15 minutes.
+- Cook for an additional 15 minutes or until the vegetables are fork tender.
 Remove and discard the onion.

 - Meanwhile, cook the couscous according to the package instructions.